ArchLars/archtutorial/README.md

 promote such an attitude to anyone else in FOSS which has become more & more ungrateful and entitled over the years.

 ## kitty
 kitty is a terminal that I think is the best sort of default terminal on Linux.
-It's easy to use, fast enough and hassle free.
+It's easy to use, GPU accelerated, fast enough and hassle free.
-It allows you to zoom in by pressing CTRL + SHIFT and + and zoom out by CTRL + SHIFT and - I install konsole as well for backup, but it's mostly not necessary because kitty is very good.
+It allows you to zoom in by pressing CTRL + SHIFT and + and zoom out by CTRL + SHIFT and - ' it doesn't look terrible like some terminals do.
+I install konsole as well for backup, but it's mostly not necessary because kitty is very good.
+If you had an opinion of using another terminal then you probably don't need this tutorial in the first place, but if you are new and you just don't care, then I get you.
+I don't either, and for people like us kitty is the best option.
+A lot of nerds like to debate for hours over this crap and they will try to FOMO you into using something else, which causes decision anxiety.
+Tell them to eat chow, just in general. kitty is a stable and good choice for a terminal.

 ## Install
 ```bash